denysy1/lifts-tracker/README.md

 # Lifts Tracker
-Lifts Tracker is a Progressive Web App (PWA) designed to help you track your workouts and follow the 5/3/1 progression program for the four main lifts independently of one another.
-The app with auto-deload if you miss the lift in Week 3 of the cycle as well.
+Lifts Tracker is a Progressive Web App (PWA) designed to help you asynchronously track your workouts and follow the 5/3/1 periodization scheme for the four main lifts independently of one another.
+The app incorporated autoregulation and automatic deload week scheduling.

 ## Mobile Installation Instructions